AncientAbysswalker/Elysian-Cannon/README.md

 # Elysian Cannon
-### Screen Overlay Software
+> Screen Overlay Software

 ![Example Functionality](https://raw.githubusercontent.com/AncientAbysswalker/Elysian-Cannon/master/md/header.gif)

-## Working Demo
+## Setup and Usage
 A working demo can be found at the following for download:

 https://github.com/AncientAbysswalker/Elysian-Cannon/tree/master/dist

 The demo is an installer that will set up the base implementation of the overlay.
+The demo includes several of the functional components used for testing.

 ## Purpose
 The purpose of this project is to implement a screen overlay tool utilizing modern web technologies.
 In a manner similar to what Rainmeter achieves, the goal is to be able to implement any number of various "applets" (functional components) on the screen.
 The primary difference, is to allow development of functional components utilizing the full suite of modern web tools.